-If one or more of your real estate investment strategies involve resale of properties to other investors, whether long or short term, you will be much more successful if you maintain a detailed database of potential buyers.
-It is your "customer file" for flipping or selling of properties to others in the business.
+If your real estate investment strategy involves resale of properties to other investors, you will be much more successful if you maintain a detailed property investor database.
+It is your customer file for flipping or selling properties to others in the business.

-You'll want to have ready access to all types of data about potential buyer customers, and you'll need to keep it up to date.
+You'll want to have ready access to all types of data about potential buyers, and you'll need to keep it up to date.
 When you see an opportunity, don't let it evaporate or turn south on you because you can't find the right buyer.

 It's Not Just About Contact Information

-Of course, like any good CRM (Customer Relationship Management) database, you'll want to have complete contact information, including addresses, phone numbers, email addresses, etc. But, you'll have a lot greater success and higher profits if you also maintain more detailed information about each buyer.
+Of course, like any good Customer Relationship Management (CRM) database, you'll want to have complete contact information, including addresses, phone numbers, and email addresses.
+But you'll have greater success and higher profits if you also maintain more detailed information about each buyer.

 Building Your Database With Buyers From Advertising

-By advertising, we're talking about both directions; your ads to find buyers, as well as ads you locate saying things like "I buy houses," or other things that point out an investor buyer to you.
-Keep up, always watching the newspapers for ads that can point you to a buyer.
-Give them a call, and start a relationship.
+By advertising, we're talking about both directions: your ads to find buyers as well as ads you locate saying things like "I buy houses."
+Keep up your efforts, always watching the newspapers for ads that can point you to a buyer.
+Give them a call and start a relationship.
 You don't need a property right then.
 You can tell them that you've just finished some deals, but you have some prospects out there.

 It's just part of supply and demand.
 You will be locating properties to purchase, place under assignment, or just refer to other investors for a quick sale and profits.
 If your buyer database has 10 buyers in it, you'll be a lot less successful than if there are 100.
 By properly cataloging their interests, requirements, and funding ability, you'll have ready access to a very focused list of potential customers for your next property.

 Diligently build and maintain your buyer database.
-It doesn't have to be computerized, but as it grows, it will certainly make your business more efficient if it is.
 The key is to match your property opportunities to buyers, usually even before you get involved.
-Nothing will give you greater confidence in the ultimate outcome of a deal than knowing you've found a deep discount property that will be in demand by multiple buyers in your database.
+Nothing will give you greater confidence in the outcome of a deal than knowing you've found a deep discount property that will be in demand by multiple buyers in your database.